Balraj Sahni: Later life

 Sahni was a gifted writer; his early writings were in English, though later in life he switched to Punjabi, and became a writer of repute in Punjabi literature.
 In 1960, after a visit to Pakistan, he wrote Mera Pakistani Safarnama.
-His book Mera Rusi Safarnama, which he had written after a tour of the erstwhile Soviet Union in 1969, earned him the "Soviet Land Nehru Award".
+His book Mera Rusi Safarnama, which he had written after a tour of the erstwhile Soviet Union in 1969, earned him the Soviet Land Nehru Award.
 He contributed many poems and short stories in magazines and also penned his autobiography; Meri Filmi Aatmakatha.
 Sahni was an extremely well-read and politically conscious person.

-He and P K Vasudevan Nair worked on the idea of All India Youth Federation with firebrand Delhi communist, Comrade Guru Radha Kishan to organise the first national conference of AIYF in Delhi.
+He and P. K. Vasudevan Nair worked on the idea of All India Youth Federation with firebrand Delhi communist, Comrade Guru Radha Kishan to organise the first national conference of AIYF in Delhi.
 Their wholehearted efforts were visible as more than 250 delegates and observers representing several youth organisations of various states of India attended this session.
 Balraj Sahni was elected as the first president of All India Youth Federation, the youth wing of Communist Party of India.
 The organisation was a huge success and strong presence of the organisation was noticed by other political groups and the senior communist leaders everywhere.

-Sahni also dabbled in screenwriting; he wrote the 1951 movie Baazi which starred Dev Anand and was directed by Guru Dutt.
+Sahni also dabbled in screenwriting; he wrote the 1951 film Baazi which starred Dev Anand and was directed by Guru Dutt.
 He was also a recipient of the Padma Shri Award (1969).
 Balraj Sahni also wrote in Punjabi and contributed to the Punjabi magazine Preetlari.

 In the 1950s he inaugurated the Library and Study Centre for the underprivileged in Delhi.

-His acting in Do Bigha Zameen and Garam Hawa were the highlights of his career.
+His acting in Do Bigha Zameen (1953) and Garam Hawa (1973) were the highlights of his career.
 He believed in what is known as neo-realistic cinema.

-Balraj's brother Bhisham Sahni was a well-known writer who wrote the book Tamas.
+Balraj's brother Bhisham Sahni was a well-known writer who wrote the novel Tamas.
 His son Parikshit Sahni is also an actor.
-Balraj Sahni died on 13 April 1973 of a massive cardiac arrest, less than a month before his 60th birthday.
+Balraj Sahni died on 13 April 1973 of a massive cardiac arrest, at age 59.
 He had been depressed for some time by the untimely death of his young daughter, Shabnam; she died a year earlier.

-"Punjabi Kala Kender", founded in 1973 at Bombay by Balraj Sahni, gives away the annual Balraj Sahni Award, also given by the "All India Artists Association".
+Punjabi Kala Kender, founded in 1973 at Bombay by Balraj Sahni, gives away the annual Balraj Sahni Award, also given by the All India Artists Association.